 - Step 6: Once the new updates are successfully installed, restart your device and check if the problem still triggers.

 A few Windows users have reported having a completely unresponsive taskbar after they have rolled out to the latest Windows 10 update.
-If you are also facing the same situation, follow our comprehensive guide to resolve the unresponsive taskbar on your system.

 5. Delete Junk Files On Windows